mohini-shrikhande713/HTML-CSS/README.md

 # HTML-CSS
-This is basic html-css project
+This is basic html-css project.